Orodan/personal-website/content/articles/creating-personal-website-with-nuxt.md

 ## Feedback on ?

 Now that we know why Nuxt, it's time to dive into what I used in Nuxt.
-Keep in mind it's opiniated list of some of the main stuff I used.
+Keep in mind it's an opiniated list of some of the main stuff I used.
 Nuxt is much richer than just that.

 <br/>